standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 Your ideas, documentation and code have become an integral part of this project.
 You are the open source hero we need!

-In fact, feel free to open a pull request to add your name to the [`AUTHORS`](AUTHORS.md) file and get eternal attribution.
+If your name is not already in [`AUTHORS`](AUTHORS.md), please feel free to open a pull request to add yourself to get eternal attribution 🎉.

 ## Languages and translations